Siege of Abadan: Breaking of the Siege

 From 22–27 September 1981, Iran carried out Operation Samen-ol-A'emeh.
 During this battle, Iran carried out the first major use of human wave attacks.
 The siege of Abadan was broken, Iran took 3,000 casualties while the Iraqis took half of that number.
 Iran captured 2,500 prisoners and destroyed hundreds of armored vehicles, while losing of their own 170 M-47, M-48, M-60 Patton tanks and Chieftain tanks.

 15 October ambush

 On 15 October, the Iraqis forced their way to within 1 mi of Abadan and captured the city's radio-television station.
 In a separate engagement farther north, near the Iraqi blocking position near Dar Khuyeh, an Iraqi armor force ambushed a large Iranian convoy, escorted by tanks coming from Ahwaz.
-Apparently this Iranian force was attempting to carry supplies to the besieged defenders of Abadan by way of the Abadan-Ahwaz highway.
+Apparently this Iranian force was attempting to carry supplies to the besieged defenders of Abadan by way of the Abadan-Ahvaz highway.
 The short, but intense battle matched Iraqi T-55 and T-62 tanks against Iran's Chieftains.
 This skirmish, which appears to have involved about a battalion's worth of combat vehicles from each side, was an Iraqi victory as "the Iranians abandoned at least 20 Chieftains and other armored vehicles, and decamped on foot."